cpmech/plotpy/README.md

 ## <a name="installation"></a> Installation on Debian/Ubuntu/Linux

-This crate depends on `russell_lab`, which, in turn, depends on an efficient BLAS library such as [OpenBLAS](https://github.com/OpenMathLib/OpenBLAS) and [Intel MKL](https://www.intel.com/content/www/us/en/docs/onemkl/developer-reference-c/2023-2/overview.html).
+In addition to Matplotlib (version >= 3.3.0), this crate depends on `russell_lab`, which, in turn, depends on an efficient BLAS library such as [OpenBLAS](https://github.com/OpenMathLib/OpenBLAS) and [Intel MKL](https://www.intel.com/content/www/us/en/docs/onemkl/developer-reference-c/2023-2/overview.html).
 Thus, we have two options:

 1. Use the standard Debian packages based on OpenBLAS (default)
 2. **(XOR)** Install Intel MKL, which includes LAPACK